Noel Gallagher: Other

 In 1998, Gallagher made a cameo appearance as himself in an episode of The Young Person's Guide to Becoming a Rock Star.
 He is also a regular on the sports radio station Talksport.

 In 2001, Gallagher was reported to have an estimated personal fortune of £25 million.
 In 2009, The Sunday Times Rich List estimated his and Liam's combined personal fortune at £52 million.

 Gallagher is a lifelong Manchester City F.C. supporter, admitting he "cried like a baby" when they won the 2011–12 Premier League.
 He is a friend of the team's former midfielder Joey Barton, as well as Italian striker Alessandro Del Piero, who described Gallagher as Italy's "lucky mascot" during the 2006 FIFA World Cup and appeared in the video for Oasis' "Lord Don't Slow Me Down".
 Gallagher and Kasabian lead guitarist Sergio Pizzorno took part in drawing teams for the FA Cup third round in 2011.
 Coincidentally, Pizzorno drew his hometown team Leicester City with Gallagher's Manchester City for the third round tie, in which both teams drew 2–2 and Manchester City proceeded to win 4–2 in the replay.
 He participated in the unveiling of Umbro-sponsored football kits with captain Vincent Kompany.
 In the advertising campaign, the two men are pictured wearing the new Manchester City home and away shirts for the 2012–13 season.
 Formerly, Kompany had introduced Gallagher to 80,000 fans during the Rock Werchter music festival in Belgium.
-After home matches, Manchester City regularly plays the Oasis song "Wonderwall", which was written by Gallagher.
 Gallagher also supports Scottish football team Celtic F.C.